wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-provision-vnet-v1.md

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).

 - **A workstation with Azure PowerShell**.
-See [Install and use Azure <!-- deleted by customization PowerShell](/documentation/articles/install-configure-powershell) --><!-- keep by customization: begin --> PowerShell](/documentation/articles/powershell-install-configure) <!-- keep by customization: end -->.
+See [Install and use Azure PowerShell](/documentation/articles/powershell-install-configure).
 For instructions, see [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).
 To execute Azure PowerShell scripts, you must run Azure PowerShell as administrator and set the execution policy to *RemoteSigned*.
 See [Using the Set-ExecutionPolicy cmdlet][2].

 	Before running Azure PowerShell scripts, make sure you are connected to your Azure subscription by using the following cmdlet: